-7.7.1 Initializing IA-32 Processors Supporting Hyper-Threading Technology
+7.7.1 Initializing Processors Supporting Hyper-Threading Technology

-The initialization process for an MP system that contains IA-32 processors that support Hyper-Threading Technology is the same as for conventional MP systems (see Section 7.5, "Multiple-Processor (MP) Initialization").
+The initialization process for an MP system that contains processors supporting Hyper-Threading Technology is the same as for conventional MP systems (see Section 7.5, "Multiple-Processor (MP) Initialization").
 One logical processor in the system is selected as the BSP and other processors (or logical processors) are designated as APs.
-The initialization process is identical to that described in Section 7.5.3, "MP Initialization Protocol Algorithm for Intel Xeon Processors" and Section 7.5.4, "MP Initialization Example".
+The initialization process is identical to that described in Section 7.5.3, "MP Initialization Protocol Algorithm for Intel Xeon Processors," and Section 7.5.4, "MP Initialization Example."

 During initialization, each logical processor is assigned an APIC ID that is stored in the local APIC ID register for each logical processor.
-If two or more processors supporting Hyper-Threading Technology are present, each logical processor on the system bus is assigned a unique ID (see Section 7.10.2, "Identifying Logical Processors in an MP System").
-Once logical processors have APIC IDs, software communicates with them by sending APIC IPI messages.
+If two or more processors